Roller Skates we LOVE and Recommend

 - quality wheels (look for a good urethane compound over hard plastic)

 When it comes to roller skates, the brand name counts!
-Certain brands have been in the market for a long time and work extremely hard to design and manufacture products specifically suited to the various roller skating disciplines.
+Certain brands work extremely hard to design and manufacture products specifically suited to the various roller skating disciplines.
+Usually this is reflected in the price tag of the skates, and while they aren’t the cheapest, they will last longer than the lowest priced options on the market.

 With this in mind, here are a few of the skates that we love and recommend for recreational roller skating and RollerFit classes: